-Edmonds CC Student Rights, Freedoms, and Responsibilities
+Edmonds College Student Rights, Freedoms, and Responsibilities

 WAC 132Y-125-001 – Student Code of Conduct

-The Edmonds Community College board of trustees, acting pursuant to RCW 28B.50.140(14), delegates to the president of the college the authority to administer disciplinary action.
+The Edmonds College board of trustees, acting pursuant to RCW 28B.50.140(14), delegates to the president of the college the authority to administer disciplinary action.
 Administration of the disciplinary procedures is the responsibility of the vice-president for student services or designee.
 The student conduct officer shall serve as the principal investigator and administrator for alleged violations of this code.

 2. Statement of Student Rights

-As members of the Edmonds Community College academic community, students are encouraged to develop the capacity for critical judgment and to engage in an independent search for truth.
+As members of the Edmonds College academic community, students are encouraged to develop the capacity for critical judgment and to engage in an independent search for truth.
 Freedom to teach and freedom to learn are inseparable facets of academic freedom.
 The freedom to learn depends upon appropriate opportunities and conditions in the classroom, on the campus, and in the larger community.
 Students should exercise their freedom with responsibility.
 The responsibility to secure and to respect general conditions conducive to the freedom to learn is shared by all members of the college community.

-The following rights are guaranteed to each student within the limitations of statutory law and college policies necessary to achieve the educational goals of the college, and also acting pursuant to Edmonds Community College Academic Freedom Policy (B.1.4):
+The following rights are guaranteed to each student within the limitations of statutory law and college policies necessary to achieve the educational goals of the college, and also acting pursuant to Edmonds College Academic Freedom Policy (B.1.4):